MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 In the GUI for Python press F5 or select "Run / Module".

-The program will execute in about 2 seconds, and create two files.
+The program will execute in about 2 seconds, and create one file.
-For the example above, that would be flight15_pos.kmz (which shows the flight path as vertical color coded translucent walls) and flight15_vec.kmz which creates a model airplane showing pitch, roll and heading, for each telemetry entry. (by the way, kmz files are simply zipped kml files).
+For the example above, that would be flight15.kmz.
+It will shows the flight path as vertical color coded translucent walls and creates a model airplane showing pitch, roll and heading, for each telemetry entry.
+(by the way, kmz files are simply zipped kml files, if you change the name from flight15.kmz to flight15.zip, you can unzip the file and look at the kml markup yourself).

- I do not recommend having more than 2000 such entries or Google Earth (GE) may slow down and crawl.
+I do not recommend having more than 2000 telemetry line entries or Google Earth (GE) may slow down and crawl.

 If that is all set, then simply click on the kml files in Windows to launch Google Earth.

-Load both kmz files.
+Open the kmz file (in this example, flight15.kmz).
 When GE starts, it's best to turn all the waypoints with a single click in the "Places" window.
 This prevents the screen from being to cluttered with flight paths. (planes go around the course 3 times in the T3 competition).
 Then, turn on the waypoints one at a time in "Places" window of GE.